graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL implementations should provide the `@skip` and `@include` directives.

-GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the schema.
+GraphQL implementations that support the type system definition language must
+provide:

+- the `@deprecated` directive if representing deprecated portions of the schema;
+- the `@oneOf` directive if representing types that require exactly one field (i.e. Oneof Input Objects).

 **Custom Directives**